Wendy Maltz

-Wendy Maltz is an American sex therapist, psychotherapist, author, educator, and clinical social worker.
+Wendy Maltz (born January 12, 1950) is an American sex therapist, psychotherapist, author, educator, and clinical social worker.
 She is an expert on the sexual repercussions of sexual abuse, understanding women's sexual fantasies, treating pornography-related problems, and promoting healthy sexuality.
 She has taught at the University of Oregon and, up until her retirement in 2016 from providing counseling services, was co-director with her husband, Larry Maltz, of Maltz Counseling Associates therapy practice in Eugene, Oregon.

 Personal life and education

 Maltz graduated from the University of Colorado-Boulder with a bachelor of arts degree in Psychology.
 She also has a master's degree in social welfare from the University of California at Berkeley.
 She has been married to Larry Maltz, a sex and relationship therapist, since 1978.
 They live and work in Eugene, Oregon and have two grown children.